glebskalinskii/dotfiles/README.md

 ```
 ######Solution

-Setting your editor to vim (instead of vi):
+Setting your GIT editor to vim (instead of vi):
 ```
 git config --global core.editor $(which vim)
 ```